tefloon/linux/README.md

    - Multiple Waybar instances (one per monitor)
    - Auto-started applications (Ferdium, Obsidian, terminal)
    - Custom wallpaper and cursor theme (Bibata Modern Classic)
+3. **Run `sudo tailscale up` to join the tailnet**
+4. **Run `retrieve-secrets.sh` to get all the SSH keys, .env, GPG etc. from Bitwarden**
+5. **Setup the SDDM theme by running `bash -c "$(curl -fsSL https://raw.githubusercontent.com/keyitdev/sddm-astronaut-theme/master/setup.sh)`"

-### 3. Secrets Setup
+### 3. Secrets Retrieval

-The setup will pull secrets from Bitwarden.
+The `retrive-secrets.sh` script will pull secrets from Bitwarden.
 Those include SSH keys, PGP/GPG private keys and environment variables.

 #### SSH Keys
 Bitwarden supports SSH keys as an asset type so the script will pull them (both private and public) and put them in `~/.ssh/`.